Discover more from Risk+Progress

 Nonetheless, the migration of older individuals presents potential financial challenges.
 Older migrants will have fewer productive years ahead of them, have paid less accumulated tax behind them, and will cost significantly more to provide healthcare for.

-With this understanding, we propose an entry fee that is scaled based on just one variable: age.
+With this understanding, I propose an entry fee that is scaled based on just one variable: age.
 The fee would begin at zero for 18-22 year olds, as they have their whole working and taxpaying life ahead of them.
 From this age, however, the fee would gradually increase and would be calculated to roughly recapture the lost tax revenue and increased costs of the arriving migrant.

 Furthermore, broader eligibility and non-existent quotas would do catastrophic damage to the human smuggling industry.
 For many, a border entry fee of 0-$30k would be preferable to paying similar sums to human smugglers and taking risky/illegal journeys to the destination country, only to live a marginalized life.
 There would be no need for expensive border walls and border agents would primarily be tasked with arresting actual criminals, not migrants seeking to reunite with family.

 Additionally, the entry fee would raise significant revenue.
 For the United States, it could raise in the tens of billions annually.
-This revenue can be used to lower taxes, or to fund benefits like a public library system.
+This revenue can be used to lower taxes or to fund benefits like a public library system.

 Toward a Better World

-Our proposal is a half-step toward untethering people from their country of birth and unlocking their full potential.
+This proposal is a half-step toward untethering people from their country of birth and unlocking their full potential.
 Long term, it would behoove humanity to adopt Nathan Smith’s idea of creating a “World Migration Organization,” modeled after the World Trade Organization, that works to gradually ease global barriers to human migration.

-In addition to eased borders, some cities, such as our proposed experimental zones, could pilot totally open migration policies.
+In addition to eased borders, some cities, such as my proposed experimental zones, could pilot totally open migration policies.
 There, we could analyze the effects of truly free migration on the economy, welfare, and society.
 If the results are positive, those innovations could be rolled out more broadly.

 Ultimately, to unlock the full potential of humanity, borders must be erased.
 In the meantime, we must refrain from heeding the populist hymns against migration, as they lead us to folly.
 No system or proposal will be perfect or satisfy everyone.
 All we can hope for is pragmatic and gradual improvement in the right direction.